• Skip to primary navigation

 You better double the recipe next time you are cooking risotto to try this authentic recipe.

-Yep, arancini are made from cold, leftover risotto — with ragu in the center, and then fried to perfection.
+Yep, authentic arancini Siciliani are made from cold, leftover risotto — with ragu in the center, and then fried to perfection.
 Just heavenly. 🙂

 Did not find your favorite on the list?
 Don’t worry about it; I am regularly updating this post so you can all try them at home.